SovereignCloudStack/standards/Standards/scs-XXXX-vN-taxonomy-of-failsafe-levels.md

 ### Failsafe Levels and RTO

 As this documents classifies failure case with very broad impacts and it is written in regards of mostly IaaS and KaaS, there cannot be one simple RTO set.
+The RTOs will differ for each resource and also between IaaS and KaaS level.
-It should be taken into consideration that the RTO for IaaS and KaaS means to make user data available again through measures within the infrastructure.
+It should be taken into consideration that the measure to achieve the RTOs for IaaS and KaaS means to make user data available again through measures within the infrastructure.
 But this will not be effective, when there is no backup of the user data or a redundancy of it already in place.
-The different failsafe levels, measures and impacts will lead to very different RTOs.
+So the different failsafe levels, measures and impacts will be needed to define realistic RTOs.
-For example a storage disk that has a failure will result in an RTO of 0 seconds, when the storage backend uses internal replication and still has two replicas of the user data.
+For example a storage disk that has a failure will not result in a volume gein unavailable and needing a defined RTO, when the storage backend uses internal replication and still has two replicas of the user data.
-While in the worst case of a natural disaster, most likely a severe fire, the whole deployment will be lost and if there were no off-site backups done by users there will be no RTO, because the data cannot be recovered anymore.
+While in the worst case of a natural disaster, most likely a severe fire, the whole deployment will be lost and if there were no off-site backups done by users any defined RTO will never be met, because the data cannot be recovered anymore.

 [bsi-200-3]: https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Grundschutz/BSI_Standards/standard_200_3.pdf?__blob=publicationFile&v=2